ramirak/DarkTables-Firewall/README.md

 - Basic built-in profiles for browsing 🤓, paranoids 😨, and heros (no security  😊 ) !
 - More to be implemented in the future

+## Notes
-* This program must be run as root
+- This program must be run as root
-* You should have python3 installed on your machine
+- You should have python3 installed on your machine

 ## Run
 ```